Cowboys4life/Engineering_3_Notebook/README.md

 ### Description & Code
 Description goes here
 It was a very easy assignment that didn't take long too do.
 It was a basic assignment.
+Mr. H told me I didnt have to make a wiring diagram, image and no evidence because the codes already in there.
 ```python
 # made by Nick